CtrlK

 Suggestions

-Split detailed patterns into separate referenced files (e.g., NAVIGATION.md, OFFLINE.md, NATIVE_MODULES.md) and keep SKILL.md as a concise overview with links.
+Split the six patterns into separate referenced files (e.g., NAVIGATION.md, AUTH.md, OFFLINE.md, NATIVE_MODULES.md) and keep SKILL.md as a concise overview with links to each.

-Remove the 'When to Use This Skill' section, the Expo vs Bare RN comparison table, and the Do's/Don'ts list — these explain concepts Claude already knows well.
+Remove the 'When to Use This Skill' section, the Expo vs Bare RN comparison table, and the Do's/Don'ts list—Claude already knows these concepts and they consume significant tokens.

 DimensionReasoningScore